 Some of the internal doors to rooms in your home may also have some fire resistance.
 The doors have a solid core and can be recognised by smoke seals in the edges of the door that will expand in a fire and seal the door into the frame.
 An example of these seals can be seen below.
 It is recommended that when you leave your home for any length of time and when going to bed for the night that you ensure these doors are latched closed.
-It is again important that NO alterations should be made to your doors, such as additional locks and cat flaps, as this will compromise your safety.
+It is again important that you DO NOT make alterations to the door such as additional locks and cat flaps, as this will compromise your safety.